Sevdalinka: Performers

-A couple of significant singers of the Sevdalinka in the 1920s, 1930s and 1940s were Rešad Bešlagić and Vuka Šeherović.
-Towards the end of World War II, Radio Sarajevo was founded and signed some of the most prominent "Sevdalije" (or Sevdalinka performers), among them Zaim Imamović in 1945, Himzo Polovina in 1953, Beba Selimović in 1954, Safet Isović in 1955, and Zehra Deović in 1960.
+A couple of significant singers of the sevdalinka in the 1920s, 1930s and 1940s were Rešad Bešlagić and Vuka Šeherović.
+Towards the end of World War II, Radio Sarajevo was founded and signed some of the most prominent "sevdalije" (or sevdalinka performers), among them Zaim Imamović in 1945, Himzo Polovina in 1953, Beba Selimović in 1954, Safet Isović in 1955, and Zehra Deović in 1960.
 Nada Mamula was signed to Radio Beograd in 1946.
 Others, such as Silvana Armenulić, Emina Zečaj, Nedžad Salković, Hanka Paldum and Meho Puzić, were signed to record for such production companies as Jugoton, Diskoton or other Yugoslav labels.

-Although sung predominantly by traditional Bosniak singers, the Sevdalinka made its way to many "mainstream" musicians.
+Although sung predominantly by traditional Bosniak singers, the sevdalinka made its way to many "mainstream" musicians.
 Sevdalinkas have as such been covered by Josipa Lisac, Željko Bebek, Ibrica Jusić, Jadranka Stojaković, Toše Proeski and Zdravko Čolić, among others.

-In the 1990s, the band Mostar Sevdah Reunion was assembled in Mostar, and in the early 2000s rose to prominence on the world music scene, receiving prominent awards for their lively interpretations of Sevdalinkas (which fused Sevdalinka with contemporary musical styles such as jazz, funk and rock) and introducing many people outside of Bosnia to the genre of the Sevdalinka.
+In the 1990s, the band Mostar Sevdah Reunion was assembled in Mostar, and in the early 2000s rose to prominence on the world music scene, receiving prominent awards for their lively interpretations of sevdalinkas (which fused sevdalinka with contemporary musical styles such as jazz, funk and rock) and introducing many people outside of Bosnia to the genre of the sevdalinka.
 Equally popular today are songwriters/performers Damir Imamović, Božo Vrećo and Amira Medunjanin, the latter dubbed by the music journalist and author Garth Cartwright as "Bosnia's Billie Holiday".

+Sevdah jazz

+Sevdah jazz fusion music blends the soulful, melancholic melodies of traditional Bosnian sevdalinka folk songs with the sophisticated, improvisational rhythms of jazz and blues.
+The instruments used are usually accordion, flamenco guitar, clarinet, double bass, celesta and violin.